Web-ski/react-gallery/README.md

 ![screenshot from the project](/src/jumbo-bg.png)

 This is a project of simple photo gallery, created with **React**, **Bootstrap** for React and **Unsplash API**.
-You can check its functionality at the [link] (https://web-ski.github.io/react-gallery-private/).
+You can check its functionality at the [link](https://web-ski.github.io/react-gallery-private/).
 There you can find also more information about the author.

 ---